GeoscienceAustralia/vaws/docs/source/ch05_logic.rst

     P_D = 1 - P(N=0) = 1-\exp\left[-\lambda\right]

 :math:`q` and :math:`F_{\xi}(\xi>\xi_d)` are estimated for each coverage.
 If the material of the coverage is glass, then :math:`P_D` is computed and compared against a random value sampled from unit uniform distribution to determine whether the coverage is damaged or not.
-For coverage with non-glass material, a random value of number of impact is sampled from the Poisson distribution with :math:`\lambda`, and damaged coverage area is then computed assuming that affected area by debris impact is 1.
+For coverage with non-glass material, a random value of number of impact is sampled from the Poisson distribution with :math:`\lambda`, and damaged coverage area is then computed assuming that the area requiring repairs due to debris impact is 1.

 damage_costing module (:py:class:`.Costing`)
 --------------------------------------------